 At age twenty-eight, a friend suggested that my drawings would translate well into weavings.
 A weaver in Oaxaca named Wence Martinez jumped at the challenge.
 His woven translation of my drawing sparked a desire to meet this man.
 At our first meeting in person in 1988, I commissioned fourteen new works, initiating a cross-cultural relationship and artistic collaboration that now spans thirty years.

 To view Sandra’s resume, click here.

 Sandra’s symbolist works on paper are intuitive and meditative.
-Taking inspiration from surrealists her process begins with loose contour drawings that can be read as abstracted human, plant, and shelter forms.
+Taking inspiration from surrealists, her process begins with loose contour drawings that can be read as abstracted human, plant, and shelter forms.

-While often using book pages and antique manuscripts as her blank canvas, Sandra’s favorite painting materials are sumi ink, marker, acrylic, dirt, sand, ash, and recycled fragments of earlier paintings.
+Often using book pages and antique manuscripts as her blank canvas, Sandra’s favorite painting materials are sumi ink, marker, acrylic, dirt, sand, ash, and recycled fragments of earlier paintings.
 Handwritten text is sometimes present but usually obliterated or obscured.

 Select drawings are expanded into larger painting series and some become weaving studies.
 She then draws the full-size cartoon weavers use to mark her design on the loom’s warp.

 Sandra finishes her paintings by float mounting the work in shadow box frames.
+Framed dimensions are listed.